matthewg42/mkprj/templates/esp/README.md

 * Install the Arduino IDE 1.6.6 or later
 ** Windows & Mac users may find a download link here: https://www.arduino.cc/en/Main/Software ** Major Linux distros carry it in their software repositories, or the link above may be used
-* In the Arduino IDE, install ESP8266 tools from Tools -> Sketch -> Manage Libraries
+* In the Arduino IDE, install ESP8266 tools from Sketch -> Include Library -> Manage Libraries

 ## Building Using the Arduino IDE